 Pupils build their understanding of world religions across the four-year journey at St Osmund's, whilst also examining, in detail, the central beliefs of the Christian faith and how to live a Christian life.
-At the centre of teaching RE, is our school's Christian Values: Respect, Hope love and Community.
+At the centre of teaching RE, is our school's Christian mission statement: 'No one left out, no one left behind' which links in with our Christian school values of Hope, Community, Respect and Love.